What is Bamboo Fabric and is It Sustainable?

 Bamboo Fabric vs Cotton

 When it comes to the growth of the raw material, bamboo is superior.
 Bamboo is naturally pest resistant and does not require fertilizers (conventional cotton, on the other hand uses a significant amount).
-Additionally, bamboo requires just a third of the water necessary for cotton.
-It’s even less water consumptive than organic cotton.

 When it comes to the final product, however, the majority of bamboo fabric isn’t much better than cotton.
 In fact, the European NGO Made-By rated conventional cotton and bamboo viscose the same—and in their lowest rated category.